iredmail/docs/howto/use.a.bought.ssl.certificate.md

 ## Generate SSL private key and buy one SSL certificate

-First of all, you need to generate a new SSL certificate on your server with `openssl` command.
-WARNING: do NOT use key length smaller than `2048` bit, it's insecure.
+First of all, you need to generate a new SSL certificate on your server with `openssl` command. __WARNING__: do NOT use key length smaller than `2048` bit, it's insecure.

 ```
-openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr
+# openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr
 ```

 This command will generate two files:

 * `server.key`: the private key for the decryption of your SSL certificate.
-* `server.csr`: the certificate signing request (CSR) file used to apply for your SSL certificate.
+* `server.csr`: the certificate signing request (CSR) file used to apply for your SSL certificate. __This file is the one required by SSL certificate provider.__

 The openssl command will prompt for the following X.509 attributes of the
 certificate: